Kaizaerot/Kaizaerot/README.md

 # 🧬 About Me

 ## Hi, I'm Jeeranuwat!

-🎓 Undergraduate Biomedical Sciences student passionate about computational biology/biioinformatics.
+🎓 Undergraduate Biomedical Sciences student passionate about computational biology/bioinformatics.
+📝 Studying in R Python and Bash.
 💭 Currently learning and working in comparative geomics analysis for senior project.

 ---